sclkan/Identify-Customer-Segments/README.md

 We should focus our campaign on people who share these characteristics as they are most likely to purchase our products.

+It is also worth mentioning that  we successfully reduced 192 features to just 43 components with PCA and made some pretty interesting discoveries, which helped us understand our customer better.

+- There is a negative relationship between income and mobility
+- People who are more than 60 years old tend to be religious and traditional-minded and have a low affinity with event-oriented and sensual-minded individuals.
+- Personality traits such as *dreamful*, *family-minded*, *socially-mind*, and *cultural-minded* are closely related to each other but have a negative correlation with *combative attitude*, *dominant-minde*d, *critical-minded*, and *event-oriented*.

 ## Source
 Customer data provided by Bertelsmann partners AZ Direct and Arvato Finance Solution